 These loving boys seek out their humans multiple times per day for affection.
 They may even settle in whatever room you’re in, simply to spend time near you while you work on tasks that don’t involve petting the cat all day.
-They may be playful and high-energy cats that may not do well in homes where people are gone most of the time.
+They are playful and high-energy cats that may not do well in homes where people are gone most of the time.

 Training male Siamese cats is generally no different than training any type of cat.
 However, their loving but playful nature can make them be a little more rude or pushy than their female counterparts.
 Cats are more trainable than we often consider them, so setting boundaries with your cat and ensuring the entire household is on board with the rules will help you keep it on a good behavior track.

 Health & Care

 Outside of diseases related to the reproductive system, there are no notable differences between the health of male and female Siamese cats.
 Since males are more needy and affectionate than females, their overall care may require more one-on-one time to prevent behavioral problems, like spraying, from developing.